SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 0 0 4
 [/input]
 [output]
-There isn't enough space\!
-12 people in a queue\!
+The lift is full.
+12 people currently in line.
 4 4 4
 [/output]
 [/test]